1978 Orange Bowl: Game summary

 Backup running back Roland Sales started for Arkansas in the place of Cowins.
 With Sales leading the way, Arkansas outrushed Oklahoma 126 yards to 116 yards in the first half.
 Sims fumbled the ball early in the first quarter, which the Razorbacks recovered on the Oklahoma 9 yard line.
 Two plays later, Sales scored a touchdown, followed by a PAT by kicker Steve Little.
 Another Oklahoma fumble in the first quarter by Kenny King resulted in a second Arkansas touchdown on a keeper by Hog quarterback Ron Calcagni.
 In the second half, Sales rushed for another touchdown, Barnabas White rushed for a touchdown and Little kicked a field goal.
 A ferocious Arkansas defense, led by defensive tackle Dan Hampton, dominated the Sooner offense as the Hogs built a 24–0 lead after three quarters.
 Oklahoma scored early in the fourth, but a two-point conversion attempt failed.

 Sales rushed 22 times for 205 yards, an Orange Bowl record.
 He also caught four passes for 52 yards and rushed for two touchdowns.
 Arkansas defeated Oklahoma 31–6.
 Sales's Orange Bowl rushing record stood for twenty years, until broken by Ahman Green (206 yards in 1998).
 Sales and Arkansas teammate Reggie Freeman were named MVPs for the game.
 Arkansas was ranked third in both final polls, behind Notre Dame (Holtz's future employer) and Alabama.

 The halftime show was a presentation of the Main Street Electrical Parade, one of only two times the parade has taken place outside a Disney park.
+Floats based on Alice in Wonderland and Pete's Dragon were featured.